Thursday, September 23, 2010

 For the Rays, starting ace David Price: A win gives them a split of this series, and leaves them just a half-game out.
 They are already all but assured of at least the Wild Card, but a schedule that includes 3 games at home to Seattle, 3 games at home to Baltimore, and 4 games at Kansas City, as opposed to the Yankees' remaining sked of a pair of home-and-home 3-game series with Boston, bookending 3 in Toronto, gives the Rays a bit of an advantage.
 The Red Sox have already won 84 games, and the Blue Jays are over .500 at the moment; the Rays' opponents have lost 93, 91 and 89 respectively, and we can't count on help from them.

-Bottom line: Yanks win tonight, and both teams then go 1 game over .500 the rest of the way -- Yanks 5-4, Rays 6-4 (1 game above 5-5), and it ends Yankees 98-64, Rays 96-66, Yankees win Division; Rays win tonight, and both teams then go 1 game over .500 the rest of the way, and it ends with each team at 97-67, and the Rays win the Division via the first tiebreaker, head-to-head competition.
+Bottom line: Yanks win tonight, and both teams then go 1 game over .500 the rest of the way -- Yanks 5-4, Rays 6-4 (1 game above 5-5), and it ends Yankees 98-64, Rays 96-66, Yankees win Division; Rays win tonight, and both teams then go 1 game over .500 the rest of the way, and it ends with each team at 97-67, and the Rays win the Division via the 1st tiebreaker, which is head-to-head competition.